SruthiKorembathe/CICDImplementation/Template-REST-API.md

 > code fences.
 > Technically the code blocks are JSON, however Javascript supports inline
 > comments for documentation.

-> [!TIP]
-> It is best to start your documentation page with curated internal links that
-> help folks jump quickly to those parts of your API that interests them (such
-> as [Toppings](#toppings) later in this page).
-> This helps with navigation.

 ## Understanding this page